eranfinish/RepoSearches/README.md

    - `AuthController`: Handles user authentication and JWT management.
 2. **Services**:
    - Configured `IHttpClientFactory` for HTTP requests.
-   - `AuthService`: Manages JWT creation and validation, storing tokens in HttpOnly cookies for secure production use.
+   - `AuthService`: Manages JWT creation and validation, storing tokens in HttpOnly cookies for secure.
 3. **Database**:
    - Example schema for bookmarks using EF Core.
 4. **Authentication**: